kencjohnston/kencjohnston/README.md

 * I consider Slack to be asynchronous.
 If there is a timeline for a request you might have please specificy it.
 For example - "Hey, can you review the Kickoff list prior to the kickoff meeting tomorrow?"
 * I'm a big believer in inbox zero and I process my email, slack and GitLab TODO inbox to zero multiple times a day to keep my focus on my [personal GitLab issue board](https://gitlab.com/groups/gitlab-com/-/boards/1353560?assignee_username=kencjohnston).
 * I use ToDoist for short-term tasks and reminders that aren't appropriate for GitLab issues.
-* 👣 I will add `FYI` or `FYA/R` (and avoid the non-specific CC) to responses to ensure I'm setting expectations correctly.
 * 👣 I'm still learning how to balance [multi-modal communication](https://about.gitlab.com/handbook/communication/#multimodal-communication) and that can sometimes result in more annoyance then effectiveness.
 Please don't hesitate to call me out if you feel like I'm over-communicating.

 ### Teams I Support